CONDITIONING METHODS EVALUATION - WARM AND SOFT

 Later the water rinse conditioning method was studied.
 This method further restores fill power towards

 values measured at the down factory shortly after the washing and drying process.
 A down sample is

-During 2003 Japan’s down association made a study where the down in the conditioning box was agitated not only by air but in addition by steam from a steam jet cleaner.
-Fill power is measured after cooling and adaptation to standard climate condition.
+In 2003 Japan’s down association made a study where the down in the conditioning box was agitated not only by air but in addition by steam from a steam jet cleaner.
+Fill power is measured after cooling and adaptation to standard climate conditions.
 The Japanese data showed that steam conditioning gave the most consistent fill power after the shortest conditioning period.
 Based on several hundred subsequent tests IDFL agrees with the Japanese conclusion that steam conditioning can quickly determine the original fill power.
 Our testing also indicates that no artificially high fill power values are created by steam conditioning if testing is completed 72 hours after the steaming process.

 For example, we have received sleeping bags for military use which are stored in compressed rock hard blocks.
 The range of results depending on conditioning methods is astounding.

-This wide range of fill power results is neither a mistake in the test regulation, nor an oversight of the test institutes – it is simply one of the exquisite and unique qualities of the natural product we call DOWN.
+This wide range of fill power results is neither a mistake in the test regulation nor an oversight of the test institutes – it is simply one of the exquisite and unique qualities of the natural product we call DOWN.